FadhelHaidar/pc-power-switch/README.md

 1. On Windows, check `C:\ProgramData\ssh\sshd_config`.
 2. Scroll to the bottom and comment out (`#`) the `Match Group administrators` block.
 3. Restart the OpenSSH service in Windows `services.msc`.

+---

+Would you like me to help you create a **systemd health check script** to automatically restart the service if the Tailscale connection drops?